acurwen/Workload-1-Repo/README.md

 Because this line stated that a connection was refused while connecting to upstream, which matched what Google said about the nginx error, I thought I was having a port issue that was blocking a connection.

 I tried looking at the config files within my EC2 instance to see which ports were being listened to because I learned your port configuration would be in those files.
-I scanned the file and saw that port 443 was being "listened at" and even created and added in new security group that added port 443 to the environment configurations, but that wasn’t the issue.
+I scanned the conf.d file and saw that port 443 was being "listened at" and thought that was a clue.
+I went back to my Elastic Beanstalk environment and looked at the environment configuration review page and reviewed the EC2 security groups.
+I thought maybe I needed to create a new security group that included a rule for Port 443, so I created and added in a new one to the environment configurations, but that wasn’t the issue. :P

+But I did learn that when you make any changes to your environment, Elastic Beanstalk will terminate the existing instance and hurry to make a new one.

+I also tried locating my nginx files within my instance, but looked too long in the wrong instance and couldn't find them.

 Going back to the logs, I kept scanning to where I kept seeing ‘ERROR’.
 I noticed three processes that would start and stop due to an error and they were all followed by the same line: `ModuleNotFoundError: No module named 'application'`